makatx/CarND-Behavioral-Cloning-P3/README.md

 The model was trained on data collected from the track driven forward and backwards to help it generalize better.
 Training data was also augumented by flipping to help further.

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track, in both directions.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.

+![image7]

 #### 4. Appropriate training data